Accessibility statement for www.westberkshireheritage.org

 This website is run by West Berkshire Council.
 We want as many people as possible to be able to use this website.
 For example, that means you should be able to:

-• Change colours, contrast levels and fonts
+- Change colours, contrast levels and fontsÂ

-(using an assistive technology application of your choice, such as JAWS, NVDA and VoiceOver)
+(using an assistive technology application of your choice, such as JAWS, NVDAÂ and VoiceOver) - Zoom in up to 400% without the text spilling off the screen

-• Navigate most of the website using just a keyboard
+- Navigate most of the website using just a keyboard

-• Navigate most of the website using speech recognition software
+- Navigate most of the website using speech recognition softwareÂ

-(using an assistive technology application of your choice, such as JAWS, NVDA and VoiceOver)
+(using an assistive technology application of your choice, such as JAWS, NVDAÂ and VoiceOver) - Listen to most of the website using a screen reader

-(including the most recent version of JAWS, NVDA and VoiceOver, as well as in built browser solutions)
+(including the most recent version of JAWS, NVDAÂ and VoiceOver, as well as in built browser solutions)

 We’ve also made the website text as simple as possible to understand.